-DISCLAIMER: Resolution Services and Court Staff cannot give you legal advice, or predict the outcome of your case.
+DISCLAIMER: Court and Justice Services (CJS) Staff cannot give you legal advice, or predict the outcome of your case.
 This website provides general information only.
 If you need legal advice about your own situation, you should speak to a lawyer.
 There are many other helpful resources at: Links, Videos and Legal Resources.

 Civil Claim Process

 This is where one party chooses to sue another party.
 Once a Civil Claim is filed the action goes through many steps to reach a resolution, and it may ultimately come before a judge for a legal decision.
 However, there are many things to consider before you sue.

 Residential Tenancy (Landlord and Tenant) Process